-The Latin American Montessori Bilingual Public Charter School has entered into four separate contracts with TYCO Integrated Security (formerly ADT) each with their own terms and expiration dates.
+The Latin American Montessori Bilingual Public Charter School entered into four separate contracts with TYCO Integrated Security (formerly ADT) each with their own terms and expiration dates.
 Payments are required on a quarterly basis for Access Control, Burglar Alarm, Camera and Intercom, and Fire Alarm.
 Each contract is subject to escalation on a yearly anniversary date.
 If these leases are not cancelled thirty (30) days prior to expiration, they automatically renew for one full year.
-Quarterly payments required at June 30, 2015 and 2014 were \$3,706 and \$3,528, respectively.
-The expense related to these operating leases for the years ended June 30, 2015 and 2014 was \$14,354 and \$13,443, respectively.
+Quarterly payments required at June 30, 2016 and 2015 were \$3,895 and \$3,706, respectively.
+The expense related to these operating leases for the years ended June 30, 2016 and 2015 was \$15,092 and \$14,354, respectively.